halt-dos/hd-wiki-public/docs/enterprise/platform/system/Infrastructure/instance/integration/ntp.md

 **NTP Password**

-Users can spcify the password
+Users can specify the password

     Accepted values: String